 Designing, developing and manufacturing thermal management materials

 Tim McCarthy, Founder and CEO ZyCoat, LLC, has been involved in the automotive sound deadening & thermal insulation business since the late 1980’s.
-After spending over 15 years as a Tier One supplier to Ford, General Motors, Chrysler and several transnational vehicle manufacturers, in 2002 McCarthy founded HushMat, the top-rated and easiest to install sound deadening and thermal insulating material.
+After spending over 15 years as a Tier One supplier to Ford, General Motors, Chrysler and several transnational vehicle manufacturers, in November, 2002 McCarthy launched HushMat, at the SEMA Show in Las Vegas, NV.
+HushMat is the top-rated, USA manufactured and easiest to install sound deadening and thermal insulating material.

 Before launching the ZyCoat family of products, McCarthy had always been on a quest to develop a sound and thermal insulation technology that could be applied as a spray by both DIYers and professional applicators.
 For more than a decade, McCarthy evaluated and tested numerous spray products that claimed to have thermal insulating properties.
-However, the results always fell short and it seemed like any material sprayed through an aerosol or nozzle could not provide effective thermal insulation properties.
+However, the results always fell short.

 In 2012, a relationship between McCarthy and another business owner, who operated a breakthrough coating technology in the aerospace industry, was re-kindled in the Kansas City entrepreneurial community.
-Through a series of discussions, McCarthy was introduced to a revolutionary thermal insulation technology that finally held promise for what he had been chasing for years.
+McCarthy was introduced to a revolutionary thermal insulation technology that finally held promise for what he had been chasing for years.
 This spray technology was used extensively in the aerospace industry to combat the incredible heat conditions generated by jet engines.
-It was clear that this coating had tremendous potential as a thermal management application in the automotive market.
+It was clear that this coating had tremendous potential as a thermal management coating in the automotive market.

 Given these remarkable results, McCarthy developed a hypothesis.
 He wanted to determine if the relationship between thermal dissipation had any effect on engine performance (i.e., horsepower).
-In early 2017, McCarthy put four sets of Lingenfelter headers (two sets coated with ZyBar, one coated with ceramic and one stock header for baseline)and headed to Karl Performance of Ankeny, Iowa to test this in a controlled setting using an Engine Dynamometer.
-After running the test the dynamometer results were what he was hoping for.
-The reduction of heat clearly improved the performance of the engine.
+In early 2017, McCarthy put four sets of Lingenfelter headers (two sets coated with ZyBar, one coated with ceramic and one stock header for baseline) and headed to Karl Performance of Ankeny, Iowa to test this in a controlled setting using an Engine Dynamometer.
+The dynamometer results exceeded all expectations.
+The throughput metrics and reduction of heat clearly improved the performance of the engine.

 After thousands of hours of lab time and hundreds of test cycles, McCarthy confirmed this spray technology performance was unlike anything anyone had seen.
-As a result, the very first ZyCoat product, ZyBar, was launched in 2017 as the first high temperature & high performance do-it-yourself coating.
+As a result, the first ZyCoat product, ZyBar high temperature, heat dissipation coating was launched.
+Today ZyBar is expanding throughout the world through racers, hot rodders and professional coaters